sqlparser/sqlflow_public/sqlflow_privacy-policy.md

 We may collect, store and use the following kinds of personal information:
 - Information about your computer and about your visits to and use of this website (including your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation).
 - Information that you provide us for the purpose of subscribing to our website services, email notifications and/or newsletters.
-- Any other information that you choose to send us.
+- Any other information such as SQL code that you choose to send us.

+#### 2. Privacy and Data Protection
+When you use SQLFlow your information is protected by this Privacy Policy.
+Information provided to the Service provider will under no circumstances be shared, passed, disclosed, rented or sold to a third party unless required by law or other regulation.
+On rare occasions the Service provider may need to contact the Customer with essential messages regarding the service.

+Any data handled by SQLFlow is under the protection of this Data Protection Policy.
+The Service provider has strict internal procedures designed to protect the Customer’s personal information and data from unauthorised access, improper use, alteration, unintended destruction or other loss.

+- All data in transit are transmitted over SSL with a signed certificate
+- The Service runs on privately hosted servers in certified data centers.
+We guarantee the location to be within US.

-#### 2. Cookies
+#### 3. Cookies

 A cookie consists of information sent by a web server to a web browser, and it is stored by the browser.
 The information is then sent back to the server each time the browser requests a page from the server.
 This enables the web server to identify and track the web browser.